starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Check that the `Vulkan ICD loader` is not set to an integrated gpu (ie, Intel)
    - Right click the game -> Configure -> System options -> Vulkan ICD loader
 - Also make sure your GPU drivers (Mesa/nvidia) are up to date and DXVK is enabled/updated.

+#### Failed to initialize dependencies error
+- Make sure the `SDL_VIDEODRIVER` environment variable is **NOT** set globally to `wayland` on your system.
+This causes incompatibilities with many games.
+If it is, simply unset it.

 #### Black or flickering window, possible crash with errors 15006 or 30007